 Your system is identified by a unique Express Service Code and Service Tag number.
-The Express Service Code and Service Tag are found on the front of the system by pulling out the information tag.
+The Express Service Code and Service Tag are found on the front of a physical DR Series system by pulling out the information tag.
+This can also be found on the support tab in the GUI.
 This information is used by Dell to route support calls to the appropriate personnel.

-Documentation Feedback
+Documentation feedback

-If you have feedback for this document, write to documentation_feedback@dell.com.
-Alternatively, you can click on the Feedback link in any of the Dell documentation pages, fill out the form, and click Submit to send your feedback.
+Click on the Feedback link in any of the Dell documentation pages, fill out the form, and click Submit to send your feedback.